angelinayyang/angelinayyang.github.io/content/post/adv/index.md

 ### 10/09/25

 Today, I designed a detailed schematic of my design, which includes 1 ADG1408 8-1 multiplexer, 1 ADS1261 Analog-to-Digital converter, and the main MCU.
 You can access the abstracted text version of the schematic [here](https://angelinayyang.github.io/p/nerve-conduction-study-temperature-monitoring-sleeve/#proof-of-concept).

+### 10/10/25

+Today's class was a 75-minute block, and I'm waiting on the RTDs to arrive, so I went through the formal rubric and completed the design specification considerations.
+You can access them [here](dsc.pdf).
+I also designed a [gantt chart](https://docs.google.com/spreadsheets/d/1M1naMrrbnOMg5gQO8-gfPohlKmZIxycnOxSoGX8i0pI/edit?usp=sharing) to monitor the progression of this project.
+So far, I'm on track with my timeline, and I look forward to begin prototyping once all of my components are delivered!
+Since I plan on using the 1.8" TFT LCD, I decided to spend the remainder of claess exploring the ST7735 and the Adafruit_GFX library.
+I wrote up a sample code that initiates the TFT and displays a simple text.